 There are a few things you need to be aware of if you are seriously thinking of hiking the Inca trail.
 First, the Peruvian government (to minimize environmental damage to the Trail and the surrounding areas) has limited the number of people that can be on the Trail on any day to 500.
 This number includes porters and guides: the maximum number of hikers is 200.
 You are also required to obtain a trekking permit in advance (and there are several government checkpoints along the trail that will check!)
 Each hiker is also required to have a licensed guide, which means that permits must be obtained from licensed tour operators.
 The website I mentioned above has lists of tour operators.
 It also has a huge amount of information for anyone planning to spend any time on (or near!) the Inca Trail.

 The first thing you need to know is that there is no train station in Cusco itself.
-You’ll have to get to one of two places: Poroy (which is about 20 minutes from central Cusco); or Ollantaytambo, which is actually in the “Sacred Valley”, is between 1.5-2 hours away from Cusco, and is reachable by bus or taxi.
+You’ll have to get to one of two places: Poroy (which is about 20 minutes from central Cusco); or Ollantaytambo (in the “Sacred Valley”), which is between 1.5-2 hours away from Cusco, and is reachable by bus or taxi.
 I definitely recommend a taxi to Poroy, which is easy and cheap!

 There is also no train station at Machu Picchu!
 The closest station is Aguas Calientes (also known as Machu Picchu Pueblo).
-The train trip itself is pretty spectular.
+The train trip itself is pretty spectacular.

 (This is a view from the Peru Rail train.)

 What you are looking at, then,is a train trip from Poroy to Aguas Calientes.